 In his youth, he’d read a quote attributed to Michelangelo.
 The artist had answered the question of how he’d sculpted his masterpiece by saying he hadn’t sculpted anything at all.
 He had only chipped away enough stone to reveal the sculpture inside.

 The quote stayed with him.
 The Grand Canyon, too, was a beautiful thing that had always been there, waiting for the river to uncover it.
-To remove enough earth to reveal the sculpture within.
+To remove enough earth to reveal the sculpture inside.

 * * *